raojuantracy/English/cnn_sexualHarrassment.md

 Statutes of limitations are laws passed by legislative bodies in common law systems to set the maximum time after an event within which legal proceedings may be initiated.

+## Bridge collapse in Italy
+alleviate

+make easier
+-

+you could facilitate the process by sharing your knowledge

+corroding

+become destroyed by water, air, or a corrosive such as an acid

+deficient

+falling short of some prescribed norm
+-

+substandard housing

+degrade

+To degrade something means to cause it to get worse.

+embedded

+fix or set securely or deeply
+-

+He planted a knee in the back of his opponent; The dentist implanted a tooth in the gum

+infrastructure

+the stock of basic facilities and capital equipment needed for the functioning of a country or area -

+the industrial base of Japan

+municipal

+Municipal means associated with or belonging to a city or town that has its own local government.

+tumbling

+fall down, as if collapsing
+-

+The tower of the World Trade Center tumbled after the plane hit it

+Asphalt

+Asphalt (occasionally), also known as bitumen is a sticky, black and highly viscous liquid or semi-solid form of petroleum.

+Civil engineer

+A civil engineer is a person who practices civil engineering- the application of planning, designing, constructing, maintaining, and operating infrastructures while protecting the public and environmental health, as well as improving existing infrastructures that have been neglected.

+Civil engineering

+Civil engineering is a professional engineering discipline that deals with the design, construction, and maintenance of the physical and naturally built environment, including works like roads, bridges, canals, dams, and buildings.

+Corrosion

+Corrosion is a natural process, which converts a refined metal to a more chemically-stable form, such as its oxide, hydroxide, or sulfide.

+Engineering

+Engineering is the application of mathematics and scientific, economic, social, and practical knowledge in order to invent, innovate, design, build, maintain, research, and improve structures, machines, tools, systems, components, materials, processes, solutions, and organizations.

+Fatigue (material)

+In materials science, fatigue is the weakening of a material caused by repeatedly applied loads.

+Half-mast

+Half-mast or half-staff refers to a flag flying below the summit on a pole.

+Overhead crane

+An overhead crane, commonly called a bridge crane, is a type of crane found in industrial environments.

+Polizia di Stato

+The Polizia di Stato (State Police or P. S) is one of the national police forces of Italy.

+Reinforced concrete

+Reinforced concrete (RC) is a composite material in which concrete's relatively low tensile strength and ductility are counteracted by the inclusion of reinforcement having higher tensile strength or ductility.

+Steel

+Steel is an alloy of iron and other elements, primarily carbon, that is widely used in construction and other applications because of its high tensile strength and low cost.

+Structural engineering

+Structural engineering is mainly a sub-division of civil engineering in which structural engineers are trained to understand, predict, and calculate the stability, strength and rigidity of built structures for buildings and nonbuilding structures, to develop designs and integrate their design with that of other designers, and to supervise construction of projects on site.

+Viaduct

+A viaduct is a bridge composed of several small spans for crossing a valley, dry or wetland, or forming a flyover.